 Our project kicked off late last year.
 We began with a scoping exercise to better understand the biggest issues, key stakeholders, international experience and local workstreams to build upon – one of which was the Royal Society Te Apārangi evidence synthesis.
 It quickly became clear that rethinking plastics would require a system-wide approach that considered the whole plastics value chain, rather than a particular focus on one issue such as single-use packaging.
 It also became clear that there is plenty of work to draw on, from both local and international sources, but there’s no central resource that brings it all together.
 In response, we’ve developed a portal on our website that houses key reports.
-It is evolving as the project progresses and can be found here.
+It is evolving as the project progresses.
+View the plastic resource portal here

 The first workstream ‘To what extent can we quantify Aotearoa’s plastic?
 New Zealand’s data challenge’ provides a current snapshot of the available data for plastic material flow through Aotearoa New Zealand.
 This first body of work is near completion and has primarily identified key knowledge gaps and places where we need to collect data in order to make responsible choices.
 This has been made available to policymakers, ahead of the final project report, to assist in their work.
 Consultation and research on the three other workstreams are well underway and will continue over the coming months.
 These workstreams cover: